abruzzi/data-fetching-patterns-in-react/README.md

     </div>
   );
 }
 ```

 We’re using `Popover` and the supporting components from `nextui`, which provides a lot of beautiful and out-of-box components for building modern UI.
-The only problem here, however, is that that package itself is relatively big, also not everyone uses the feature (hover and show details), so loading that extra large package for everyone isn’t ideal - it would be better to load the `UserDetailCard` on demand - whenever it’s required.
+The only problem here, however, is that the package itself is relatively big, also not everyone uses the feature (hover and show details), so loading that extra large package for everyone isn’t ideal - it would be better to load the `UserDetailCard` on demand - whenever it’s required.

 ![Component structure with UserDetailCard](images/async-components-3.png)

 We can achieve this by using code split.
-We can delay the big (or complicated module) into a separate file, and only load them when user has triggered some interaction - or in the later stage that not block the critical path of an application.
+We can delay the big (or complicated module) into a separate file, and only load them when the user has triggered some interaction - or in the later stage that not block the critical path of an application.

 ## Code splitting

 It’s easy to achieve within React’s lazy and suspense API.
-So instead of static import, we use `React.lazy` to wrap the import statement, and wrap the `UserDetailCard` with a `Suspense` .
-When React encounters the suspense boundary, it shows a `fallback` first, and when the dynamic file is loaded it tries to render it.
+So instead of static import, we use `React.lazy` to wrap the import statement, and wrap the `UserDetailCard` with a `Suspense`.
+When React encounters the suspense boundary, it shows a `fallback` first, and when the dynamic file is loaded, it tries to render it.

 ```jsx
 import { Popover, PopoverContent, PopoverTrigger } from "@nextui-org/react";
 import { UserBrief } from "./user.tsx";